tj-tusharjain/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 ### How can I establish root of trust with Trusted Launch VMs?

 The virtual TPM AK public certificate provides you with visibility for information on the full certificate chain (Root and Intermediate Certificates) to help you validate trust in the certificate and root chain.
-To ensure that you continually have the highest security posture for Trusted Launch, it provides information on instance properties so that you can trace back to the full chain.
+It provides information on instance properties so that you can trace back to the full chain.
+It ensures that you continually have the highest security posture for Trusted Launch

 #### Download instructions